jeareyes17/PracticalMachineLearningProject/PracticalMachineLearning.md

 ```

 ## Data Partitioning
-Through the caret package, the training data is partitioned into training and validation set.
+Through the caret package, the training data is partitioned into sixty percent training and forty percent validation set.
+The test data will be used for verification and prediction of new values

 ```r
  set.seed(1234)